pwittchen/RxBiometric/README.md

   )
 ```

+If you want to create your own CryptoObject and use it during authentication, then you can call `authenticate(context, cryptoObject)` method instead of `authenticate(context)`.

 Of course, **don't forget to dispose** `Disposable` appropriately in the Activity Lifecycle.

 Library can be used in the **Java** projects as well.
 Idea is the same, just syntax will be a bit different.